- Keep your tyres properly inflated

 Let's look at each of these factors in greater detail.

 Wholesale fuel prices make up about 50 percent of pump prices here in Singapore.
 These wholesale prices are the result of the actions of thousands of buyers and sellers operating in a global marketplace and crude oil prices are just one of the many determinants of wholesale fuel prices.

 As Singapore relies wholly on imports to satisfy its energy demand, it is a receiver of these products at market wholesale prices.

-Taxes and duties make up about 30 percent of pump prices.
-The petrol excise duty in Singapore is set at a rate of $0.41 per litre for 92- and 95-octane petrol, and $0.44 per litre for petrol rated 97 octane and above.
+Taxes and duties make up a portion of pump prices.
+The petrol excise duty in Singapore is set at a rate of $0.56 per litre for 92- and 95-octane petrol, and $0.64 per litre for petrol rated 97-octane and above.
 As with all other products, there is the additional seven per cent GST charge.